ArashAzhand/Spotify_MiniApp/README.md

-A simple spotify app interfacing with MySQL
+A simple spotify app interfacing with MySQL and CustomTkinter